dnbln/cargo-difftests/README.md

 >
 > &#8212; Unknown author.

+`cargo-difftests` is a selective re-testing framework for rust.
-`cargo-difftests` is a tool that uses LLVM coverage data + file system mtimes / git diff information to find which tests have to be rerun.
+To put it simply, it is a tool that uses LLVM coverage data + some information about what has changed since the last test-run to find which tests are most likely to have been affected by those changes, and therefore need to be rerun.

+The underlying assumption is that if a test passed in the past, and none of the code executed in the test has been changed since, then the result of the test will not change.
+While there are some edge cases to this, it is generally true for most crates out there.

 ## Prerequisites

 - Nightly rust.
 - [`cargo-binutils`](https://github.com/rust-embedded/cargo-binutils)
-- Optionally, `cargo install rustc-wrapper-difftests`, to only emit coverage information for crates within the workspace.
-See [rustc-wrapper-difftests](#rustc-wrapper-difftests) for more.

 ## Recommended setup (with `cargo-generate`)